-Gluten-free raspberry muffins made with ground almonds and shredded coconut which are also lactose-free and, if you leave out the honey, even sugar-free.
+Gluten-free raspberry muffins made with ground almonds and shredded coconut which are also dairy-free and, if you leave out the honey, even sugar-free.

 I admit that I rarely take on cook jobs where the clients can’t or won’t eat a huge number of different types of food as I’m not sure I’ll be able to be creative enough.